-- 183. When more than 5% of the assets in a portfolio by par balance have the ability to pay in kind, we apply a PIK stress test to ensure that the liquidity facility can cover interest shortfalls from the assets.
+- 179. When more than 5% of the assets in a portfolio by par balance have the ability to pay in kind, we apply a PIK stress test to ensure that the liquidity facility can cover interest shortfalls from the assets.
 The PIK stress applied is determined after taking into account the transaction structure and targeted portfolio profile.
-This is typically done only for the most severe stress case to verify if it can pass; BDRs may be set without this stress. - 184.
+This is typically done only for the most severe stress case to verify if it can pass; BDRs may be set without this stress.
+For example, a transaction that allows for the purchase of PIK assets up to 7.5% of the portfolio by par balance would only be subject to a PIK stress on 2.5%--the amount in excess of 5% and not the entire 7.5% permitted under the documents. - 180.
 Some transactions treat assets that pay in kind for a defined time period as defaulted assets.
 The defaulted balance of the PIK assets are marked as the original par principal balance, not its principal plus accrued interest balance.